Suggestions for securing your operation, and explanations of AngelTrack's many security features.

 100% dedicated (private) hardware

-All of AngelTrack's firewalls, server blades, and SQL instances are dedicated (private) hardware in a high-availability (HA) cluster.
+All of AngelTrack's firewalls, server blades, and SQL instances are dedicated (private) hardware in a high-availability cluster.

 All of AngelTrack's server blades, VMs, SANs, and SQL instances live behind our private hardware firewalls.